 - To help calm your cat – there are several natural over-the-counter remedies that are very effective and harmless, including: Rescue Remedy, Feliway, and Quiet Moments.

-- If you know your cat tends to panic when hearing loud noises like thunder and lightening – you may want to check with your veterinarian about a short-term anti-anxiety medication (just for 1-2 days).
+- If you know your cat tends to panic when hearing loud noises like thunder and lightning – you may want to check with your veterinarian about a short-term anti-anxiety medication (just for 1-2 days).

 If your cat becomes lost during the holiday, immediately do the following: